 We have issued our report dated May 1, 2018, with respect to the financial statements of Thunder Bridge Acquisition, Ltd. contained in the Registration Statement and Prospectus.
-We consent to the use of our name as it appears under the caption "Experts."
+We consent to the use of the aforementioned report in the Registration Statement and Prospectus, and to the use of our name as it appears under the caption "Experts."